Lane Thomas Preview, Player Props: Nationals vs. Yankees

-Lane Thomas -- with a slugging percentage of .405 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals against the New York Yankees, with Luis Severino on the mound, on August 23 at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas (.378 slugging percentage in past 10 games, including zero homers), battle starter Michael King and the New York Yankees at Yankee Stadium, Thursday at 1:05 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Yankees.
+In his last game he had a hitless showing (0-for-4) against the Yankees.

 Lane Thomas Game Info & Props vs. the Yankees